World-Improving Research and Creativity

 The Ph.D in Education with a concentration in Counselor Education and Supervision is a research-oriented degree intended for individuals with master's degrees in counseling and professional experience in the field wishing to work at a more advanced level.

 Our program is designed to meet the doctoral standards of the Council for the Accreditation of Counseling and Related Education Programs (CACREP).
-The Ph.D. in Education is intended to be a three-year program and is guided by the general framework found in the Doctoral Program in Education Application Manual.
-The manual provides general information about doctoral concentrations offered in the College of Education.
+The Ph.D. in Education is intended to be a three-year program and is guided by the general framework found in the Doctoral Program in Education Application Handbook.
+The manual provides general information about doctoral concentrations offered in the College of Education & Human Development.
 This page will provide you with specific information that is unique to the Counselor Education and Supervision strand, including explanations of student learning outcomes, coursework, course rotation, and exit criteria.

 Again, we welcome you.
 Please do not hesitate to contact me or any of the other faculty members within the program with any additional questions.
 I look forward to talking with you!